Python: global declaration not needed in main

 ...

-block, you’ll get SyntaxWarning: name 'DATA_DIR' is assigned to before global declaration global DATA_DIR
+If you declare global inside the main block, you’ll get SyntaxWarning: name 'DATA_DIR' is assigned to before global declaration global DATA_DIR.
+This is simply because:

 - Unlike some other languages, an

-statement doesn’t introduce a new scope in Python - To declare a variable as global, you are not allowed to have used that variable name previously in the same scope
+ifstatement doesn’t introduce a new scope in Python - To declare a variable as global, you are not allowed to have used that variable name previously in the same scope